Association Internationale de la Mutualité

-AIM, the International Association of Mutual Benefit Societies (Association Internationale de la Mutualité) represents health mutual benefit societies (mutuals) and health insurance funds in Europe and worldwide.
-It was founded in 1950 and is based in Brussels.
+The International Association of Mutual Benefit Societies (Association Internationale de la Mutualité; AIM) represents health mutual benefit societies (mutuals) and health insurance funds in Europe and worldwide.
+It was founded in 1950.
+It was based in Geneva from 1950 to 1998, and is since then based in Brussels.

 Through its 61 members from 27 countries, health coverage is provided to over 200 million people in the world and to 160 million in Europe.
 Its members manage compulsory and/or voluntary health insurance and some deliver healthcare and social services through their own facilities.

 As an international association, AIM is present in Europe, Latin America, Africa and the Middle East.